manjaro-sway/manjaro-sway/README.md

 5. auto enable bluetooth on boot: `echo "AutoEnable=true" >> /etc/bluetooth/main.conf`

-6. add your keyboard settings to a userspace configuration file: `echo "swaymsg input type:keyboard xkb_layout de" > ~/.config/sway/config.d/01-keyboard.conf`
+6. if you have a keyboard layout other then basic `us`, [add your keyboard settings](https://wiki.archlinux.org/title/Sway#Keymap) to a userspace configuration file (e.g. `~/.config/sway/config.d/01-keyboard.conf`).

 ## credits